 - I. It is the policy of Louisiana Healthcare Connections that burn treatment with debridement and/or excision is medically necessary for either of the following: - A. Deep partial-thickness burn; - B. Full-thickness burn or deeper. - II.
-It is the policy of Louisiana Healthcare Connections that burn treatment with skin replacement/substitutes (including the procedure, product, service) is medically necessary when meeting all of the following: - A. Sufficient autograft is not available at the time of excision or is not feasible due to the physiological condition of the member/enrollee; - B. No evidence of burn wound infection; - C. Burn is either deep partial-thickness or full-thickness; - D. Treatment with any of the following skin replacement/substitutes: - 1.
+It is the policy of Louisiana Healthcare Connections that burn treatment with skin replacement/substitutes (including the procedure, product, service) is medically necessary when meeting all of the following: - A. Sufficient autograft is not available at the time of excision or is not feasible due to the physiological condition of the patient; - B. No evidence of burn wound infection; - C. Treatment with any of the following skin replacement/substitutes: - 1.
 Allograft (human cadaver); - 2.
 Xenograft (porcine); - 3.
-Tissue-engineered skin substitute used according to FDA indications (e.g., Biobrane®, Transcyte®, Apligraf®, TheraSkin®, Integra® Wound Matrix, Integra® meshed Bilayer Wound Matrix, Integra® Dermal Regeneration Template, or Epicel®, if used per FDA HDE).
+Tissue engineered skin substitute (e.g., Biobrane®, Transcyte® Apligraf®, TheraSkin®, Integra® Wound Matrix, Integra® meshed Bilayer Wound Matrix, Integra® Dermal Regeneration Template, or Epicel,® if used per FDA HDE).